NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

+- \Not applicable

-Not applicable; this parameter for adding diversity to lighting usage patterns is not currently used.
+- \this parameter for adding diversity to lighting usage patterns is not currently used.

 Arguments
 *********